 Sarah is a Member in Stoll Keenon Ogden's Lexington office and has been with the firm since 2010.
-She is a member of the Business Services practice with a focus on Mergers & Acquisitions, Healthcare and Equine.
+She is a member of the Business Services practice with a focus on Healthcare, Equine and Mergers & Acquisitions.
 She is also a member of the Antitrust, Trusts & Estates, Tax and Real Estate practices.
 Prior to joining the firm, Sarah served as a law clerk to the Honorable Eugene E. Siler, Jr. During her clerkship, she assisted with cases before the Fourth, Sixth, Ninth, Tenth, and Eleventh Circuits.

 Sarah is a graduate of the University of the Kentucky College of Law, where she was elected to the Order of the Coif and served as the editor-in-chief of the Kentucky Law Journal.
 Prior to attending law school, she taught high-school English.

-Sarah is a member of the Kentucky and American Bar associations.
+Sarah is a member of the Kentucky Bar Association and American Bar Association.
 She is a member of Christ Church Cathedral.

 Represented multi-generation family in planning for their family and estates after the sale of the family business, including preparing and/or implementing Delaware Trusts, a charitable lead annuity trust, limited liability companies, sale to dynasty trusts and valuation discounts as well as assisting in the administration of the estates of several family members after their unexpected deaths.